yousefelassal/quote-cron/README.md

 > Start where you are.
 Use what you have.
 Do what you can.

 > Wisdom has its root in goodness, not goodness its root in wisdom.

+> Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.